kaishin/redalemeden.com/content/posts/2021-06-09-wwdc-21-day-2-session-notes/index.md

 * [Meet DocC Documentation in Xcode](https://developer.apple.com/wwdc21/10166): Hands-down my favorite new surprise announcement this year.
 Lots of neat little details—such as autocomplete symbol links for cross-referencing—and the project is slated to go open-source later this year! 💪

-* [What's new in Swift](https://developer.apple.com/wwdc21/10192): Really loved this session, especially the shoutouts to various efforts fromSwift community members.
+* [What's new in Swift](https://developer.apple.com/wwdc21/10192): Really loved this session, especially the shoutouts to various efforts from Swift community members.

 * [Meet async/await in Swift](https://developer.apple.com/wwdc21/10132): Great starting point to get familiar with async/await and what they bring to the table.

-* [Meet StoreKit 2](https://developer.apple.com/wwdc21/10114): I have no idea why I picked this session, but I don't regret it!
+* [Meet StoreKit 2](https://developer.apple.com/wwdc21/10114): I have no idea why I picked up this session, but I don't regret it!
 Great to see async/await being already used in the SDK this prominently.